Research

 PhysicsFluid Dynamics

 Schools of fish, flocks of birds, and bacterial colonies all display spontaneous collective ordering.
 I set out to understand how much of this behavior emerges from fluid mechanics alone, without phenomenological interaction rules.
-I derived an analytical framework for self-propulsion in potential flow showing that a deformable body achieves net displacement by exploiting its configuration-dependent added mass, without performing net work on the fluid.
+Using a multipole expansion technique, I derived an analytical framework for self-propulsion in potential flow showing that a deformable body achieves net displacement by exploiting its configuration-dependent added mass, without performing net work on the fluid.
 Self-propulsion had previously been thought to require viscous dissipation, which is absent in potential flow.
-I also developed C++/CUDA boundary integral simulations for many-body Stokes flow, demonstrating that purely hydrodynamic coupling is sufficient to produce collective ordering in active particle suspensions.
+I then developed C++/CUDA many-body simulations parallelized via OpenMP, demonstrating that purely hydrodynamic interactions are sufficient to produce emergent collective structures.
+The fluid medium establishes a natural length scale, dependent on body configuration and velocity, that governs the system dynamics.

 Key paper: J. Fluid Mechanics 2022